 Review more information on LDD moth control options and frequently asked questions.
 If you have specific questions regarding this invasive pest or other invasive species, connect with us at [email protected]

-*In our efforts to lead an inclusive organization, we will be transitioning away from the use of “gypsy moth” and will be using the term “LDD moth”.
+*We are transitioning away from the use of “gypsy moth” and will be using the acronym for the scientific name “LDD” going forward.

 By: Freyja Whitten, Program Manager, Terrestrial Restoration